-2:4 And Joseph also went up from Galilee, out of the city of Nazareth, into Judaea, unto the city of David, which is called Bethlehem;- The Romans ordinarily enrolled men where they were currently living, while the Jews counted families according to their ancestral hometowns.
-Joseph's family hometown was Bethlehem in Judea, but he lived in Nazareth in Galilee.
-That meant that Joseph and Mary had to travel about 80 miles in order to register for the census.
-That would explain why Joseph and Mary had to return to Bethlehem at a most inconvenient time-in the ninth month of Mary's pregnancy.
-2:4 ...(because he was of the house and lineage of David:)- Joseph was in the royal line of succession through King Solomon and therefore of David's lineage.
+2:4b ...(because he was of the house and lineage of David:)- Joseph was in the royal line of succession through King Solomon and therefore of David's lineage.
 Mary was also a descendant of Solomon's brother Nathan.
 Both Mary and Joseph were direct descendants of King David.
 Matthew's genealogy gives Jesus' legal or royal lineage through Joseph.
 Mary's ancestral line is recorded in Luke 3:23-38.
 Also look at (Matt.1:1, 16, 20; Lk.2:4).

-3Just before the Babylonian captivity God had cursed the royal line, saying that no King would ever come from them again (Jer.
+Just before the Babylonian captivity God had cursed the royal line, saying that no King would ever come from them again (Jer.
 22:28-30) and yet He had promised David that descendants of Solomon's would rule over Israel forever.
 (1 Chron.
 17:11-14)